 My second favorite object – a 4,000 year old footprint in a mud brick.

-The museum has an outstanding program of family programs, lectures, tours, music, movies, summer camps and other cultural events.
-They also have a cafe with basic decor but tasty, interesting food.
+The museum has an outstanding program of family events, lectures, tours, music, movies, summer camps and other cultural events.

 Field trips: Field trips are available.
 You can enjoy tours of the galleries (Rome and Egypt are always favorites) and several hands-on programs (mummy making, roman mosaics).
 Home-school classes are also offered.